 During this travel adventure I’ve explored many great museums and galleries in Europe, but South Africa’s Zeitz Museum always remained near the top of my list.
 I missed it during past visits and made a point of popping in last week.
-The first and third floors are being renovated and will reopen in August.
-Even with two floors closed I still saw plenty of incredible art and discovered many interesting artists!
+Exhibits and artists displayed are continually changing, and the first and third floors are being renovated to reopen in August.
+Even with two floors closed I still saw incredible art and discovered new African artists!

-Completed in 2017, Zeitz Museum of Contemporary Art Africa (MOCAA) is a masterful creation by British architect Thomas Heatherwick.
-He converted a “century-old grain silo and historical landmark at Cape Town’s V&A Waterfront into a world-class art gallery”!
-The privately-funded Zeitz is not only the largest art museum in Africa but also the largest exhibition in the world “showcasing the art of Africa and its diaspora”.
+Completed in 2017, Zeitz Museum of Contemporary Art Africa (MOCAA) is a masterful creation by Thomas Heatherwick, a British architect.
+Heatherwick converted a “century-old grain silo and historical landmark at Cape Town’s V&A Waterfront into a world-class art gallery”!
+The privately-funded Zeitz is the largest art museum in Africa and has the largest exhibition in the world “showcasing the art of Africa and its diaspora”.

 “British architect Thomas Heatherwick was inspired to create an art institution on a continent as big as the whole of Europe and North America combined.”